Acoustics and signal processing Example

 The diagram shows a process that creates the heard sound which includes reverberation added to the original sound.
 The original sound stream is the only input stream to the process and the heard sound stream is the only output stream from the process.
 The heard sound stream may be processed further in other processors or it may cause an actuator (e.g. speaker) to generate the sound or it may be stored in a file.
 The original sound stream may be generated by an electronic instrument or microphone or may be generated from a stored sound (e.g. .wav) file.

-In our first example, the sound stream is generated from a file; parameters such as the rate of data generation can be set so as to simulate a microphone or other source.
+In our code, the sound stream is generated from a file; parameters such as the rate of data generation can be set so as to simulate a microphone or other source.
 The source generator executes within its own thread.
-Also, in this initial example the heard sound is stored in a file.
+In this example the heard sound is stored in a file.